-The V40’s interior is well made and the polished aluminium trim on the ‘floating’ centre console makes it feel a posh place to sit.
-However, the sea of buttons on the dashboard can take time to get used to.
-Passenger space, meanwhile, is good and the boot is about average for the class in terms of size.
+The V40’s interior is well made and the polished aluminium trim on the ‘floating’ centre console makes it feel a genuinely classy place to sit.
+However, the sea of buttons on the dashboard can take time to get used to and the car’s infotainment system is feeling dated in this day and age.
+Passenger space, though, is good, and the V40’s boot is about average for the class in terms of size.

 If you're looking for a more stylish Ford Focus – this is it

 Unfortunately, the V40 hatchback is pretty average to drive by those same standards.
 It doesn’t change direction with the verve of a BMW 1 Series, and the V40’s bigger wheels and the optional sports suspension make it a too firm for UK roads.